 Morality had become as nuanced as the messages God sent Erhard.

-The painless euthanization of the girls looking to exercise at least one of the demons of a horrific experience that had been left with them was a grim compromise he arrived at with God Almighty.
+The painless euthanization of the girls looking to exercise at least one of the demons the war left them with.
+In this case, it took the form of a child conceived in violence. was a grim compromise he arrived at with the Almighty.
 Every new girl brought the same story, but they were just one piece of the whole demented picture.
 In the end, all the doctor could decide was death was simply God's way of alleviating suffering.